tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 JupyterLab is the newest animal in the Jupyter frontend zoo, and it is arguably the most powerful: console, notebook, terminal, text-editor, or image viewer, Jupyterlab integrates these data science building blocks into a single web based user interface.
-Jupyterlab is a modular system, and new modules can be added, possibly changing every functionality of the main application.
+Jupyterlab is a modular system, with modules being able to change every functionality of the main application.
 The base modules can be assembled in a variety of ways, resembling an IDE, a classical notebook or even a GUI where all interactions with the underlying execution kernels are hidden behind graphical elements.